-As salespeople and professionals, I'm sure you can relate to the sheer number of cold emails I get every hour of every day of every week.
+As salespeople and professionals, I'm sure you can relate to the sheer number of cold emails I get every hour of every day of the week.
 With so much noise in our inboxes (not to mention the issue of limited time), there’s a good chance we're not opening all of those emails.